ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 Make a prediction of one field of a given incident, using pre-built machine model

-In addition, this package contains a web component used to build a machine model
+In addition, this package contains a command line tool used to build a machine model

 ## System Requirements
 - Resilient Server version 30 or later